 - Confirm your email

-- Login in the web app (enter your email + password)
+- Log into in the web app (enter your email + password)

-Then you finally try the software.
+Then you finally get to try the software.
 Oooouf!
-All of this pain when the only thing you wanted to do was to take a quick look at this software and see if it could work for you.
+All of this pain when the only thing you wanted to do was to take a quick look at this software and see if it might work for you.

 Try it so we can spam you

 I would say that 99% of software companies don't give you a choice to try their software on the spot.
 You have to sign-up, and then you can try it for a week or two.
 I think it's stupid to force people to sign-up for a product when they have no idea if the product will work for them or not.

 They want to send you a bunch of automated unsolicited messages disguised as "advice" and "high-value content."
 The reality is that you had to sign-up knowing there was a good chance this company would spam you.
 You just wanted to try their software for a few minutes and you ended up spending more time managing your "unsubscribe here" links.
 It's a shame that most SaaS businesses work this way.

 I know we can do better as a SaaS businesses and so, I decided to do my part.
 I wanted to build a place that I wish had existed when I was looking for a solution to create a website (or any software I was looking for, for that matter).

 Let me talk about what I did at FirePress.
 We host websites using Ghost, which is a CMS and an open-source software.